 The debris could also refer to the destruction of Mass Effect Relays, which occurs in one possible Mass Effect 3 ending.

 The trailer shifts gears away from this to show a small starship landing on an icy planet.
 A lone figure finds a crest in the snow, and it reads N7, referring to the highest level of Systems Alliance military special forces, commonly associated with original trilogy protagonist Commander Shepard.
 We finally see the person's blue skin as she smiles, and it's all but certainly Liara T'Soni, an Asari who was a close companion throughout the first three games.
-There also appears to be three figures in the background near the ship.
+There also appear to be three figures in the background near the ship.

-When does Mass Effect 4 take place?
+When Does Mass Effect 4 Take Place?

 There's really no way to know thus far, but Liara does appear older than she did in Mass Effect 3.
 Her race does typically live for about 1,000 years, however.
 So expect this one to take place several centuries after the original trilogy of games.

-What is the Mass Effect 4 story?
+What Is the Mass Effect 4 Story?

-It sure seems like Liara is the protagonist in a new game set hundreds of years after the original trilogy at a time when then Mass Effect Relays have been destroyed and Shepard is long-dead.
+It sure seems like Liara is the protagonist in a new game set hundreds of years after the original trilogy at a time when the Mass Effect Relays have been destroyed and Shepard is long-dead.
 She'll likely have an all-new crew comprised of different aliens.
 But there's no telling what this adventure entails.
 It may be a pseudo-sequel to both Mass Effect 3 and Mass Effect: Andromeda.